yudi-matsuzake/libgenerics/doc/examples/README.md

 **pqueue1.c** simple example of using priority queue structure and using a custom compare function;

 **pqueue1.c** simple example of using priority queue structure and using a custom function compare string;

+**rbtree0.c** simple example of using rbtree and the add function; there is an in-order print example function;